-already indicated for the use of ideal-types.
-But they never grasp the full complexity of historical reality, and consequently they tend to throw in high relief certain aspects and connections and to disregard others that may be of equal or greater importance.
-In M. Marrou's phrase "... the most ingenious hypothesis ... underlines in red pencil certain lines lost in a diagram whose thousand curves cross one another in every direction."
-102 General hypotheses, though they have their uses, easily become "... big anti-comprehension machines."
-103
+philosophic, or theological basis.
+In so far as they survive such criticism, they possess the utility of the super-(O) grand-scale ideal-types, and may be employed with under the precautions already indicated for the use of ideal-types.
+But they full more grasp the complexity of historical reality, and consequently they tend to throw in high relief certain aspects and connections and to disregard others that may be of equal or greater importance.
+In M. Marrou's phrase ".. the most ingenious hypothesis... underlines in red pencil certain lines lost in a diagram whose thousand curves cross one another in 102 every direction."
+General hypotheses, though they have their uses, easily become "".. big anti-comprehension machines."